SafeToNet

-SafeToNet is a British cyber-security company headquartered in London, with offices in San Francisco, Cologne and Toronto.
+SafeToNet is a British cyber-security company headquartered in London, with offices in Cologne and Toronto.
 The company uses artificial intelligence (AI) and behavioural analytics to help safeguard children by detecting threats such as cyberbullying, sextortion, abuse and aggression.

 History

 SafeToNet was founded by Richard Pursey, Sharon Pursey, Georgina Pursey, Jack Pursey and Ted Hailey in October 2013, and its products were first launched in July 2017.
-In June 2018, SafeToNet acquired AI startup VISR, and raised $13 million in Series A private placement led by London based venture capital firm, West Hill Capital.
+In June 2018, SafeToNet acquired AI startup VISR, and raised $13 million in Series A private placement led by London-based venture capital firm, West Hill Capital.

+HarmBlock

+HarmBlock is an artificial intelligence tool developed by SafeToNet that blocks nudity and sexually explicit material.
+HMD announced that HarmBlock+ included for HMD Fuse, a mobile phone designed for children.